-This makes for a very dynamic environment where one can add abilities (such as integrations) by simply updating the license.
+This makes for a very dynamic environment where one can add features and functionality (such as integrations or analytics) by simply updating the license.

 The purpose of this chapter is to guide the user through the initial steps of the setup process.
 These are: